Victorian-Bioinformatics-Consortium/degust/README.md

 Degust can be installed in two ways:

   1. Perform your own DGE analysis, and use only the [web frontend from Degust](#frontend)
-  2. Install the [frontend and backend software](#backend) to perform analysis and visualise the results.
+  2. Install the [frontend and back-end software](#backend) to perform analysis and visualise the results.

 ## <a id='frontend'></a>Frontend installation only